pddisense/pdd-server/docs/prolific.md

 * Be using Chrome (or Chromium) as your main Web browser.
 * Be using Google on a daily basis to perform searches.

+Please follow carefully the instructions until the end.
+It should not take more than 15 minutes.

 ## 1. Install the Chrome extension

 The Private Data Donor is hosted on the official Chrome Web Store, on the following page:
 [https://chrome.google.com/webstore/detail/private-data-donor/ipeekohlgfhagcopnndkgoommcihmdmk](https://chrome.google.com/webstore/detail/private-data-donor/ipeekohlgfhagcopnndkgoommcihmdmk)

 Then, click on the blue button labeled "Add to Chrome" to actually install the extension.